Testosterone Levels: How to Boost Naturally in Pakistan

 What to do:

-- Get tested: Vitamin D test costs Rs.
-1,500-3,000 at any major lab (Chughtai, Shaukat Khanum, Excel Labs)
+- Get tested.
+A vitamin D test costs Rs.
+1,500 to 3,000 at major labs (Chughtai, Shaukat Khanum, Excel Labs).

-- Supplement: If deficient (below 30 ng/mL), take 4,000-5,000 IU of Vitamin D3 daily.
-Products like Vit KD provide 10,000 IU D3 plus Vitamin K2 for maximum absorption.
+- Supplement if low.
+Below 30 ng/mL, take 4,000 to 5,000 IU of Vitamin D3 daily.
+Products like Vit KD give 10,000 IU D3 plus Vitamin K2 for better absorption.

 6. Zinc The Testosterone Mineral